 You can break it down by room or even on a smaller level like closets and areas with different functions – office, kitchen, bathroom, etc.

-Go through each area and create four piles – donation, sell, keep and throw away.
+Go through each area and create four piles – donation pick up, sell, keep, and throw away.
 One of the things that make moving the most difficult is the accumulation of things that are no longer necessary.
-In our top tips for moving this is one of the things we stress first and foremost!
+In our top tips for moving this is one of the things, we stress first and foremost!

 Things like your most used kitchen supplies, bathroom supplies, food, computer, and medicine, may all be things you want quick access to.

 Set aside some boxes for essentials – things to unpack first, and fill them with the appropriate items.
 As much as you like to imagine yourself removing diligently immediately upon arrival, most people are too tired to unpack an entire house full of boxes on moving day.

 Set Aside Linens When Packing

 Having your linens readily available will be imperative once you move into your new place unless of course, you don’t mind being in a sleeping bag!
 This will be one of the priority items for getting your beds set up.

 Follow Best Packing Tips For Moving Protocol